 Let’s cover how you can avoid this downfall in your own installations.
 After all, it’s one thing to encourage the purchase of high quality cable; it’s another to define it.

-The following are 5 ways you can ensure you’re investing in quality cable products.
+The following are 5 ways you can ensure you’re investing in the best PoE cabling products.

 1. Look for UL Markings on the Casing